AEM Components

 1. With the edit wrench, open the component.

-iii.
-Link Type dropdown: Select whether the link should be Primary, Secondary, or Ghost.
+4. Link Styles dropdown: Select whether the link should be Primary, Secondary, or Standalone style.
 Only one Primary Link should appear on a Teaser.
+Default Primary Link.

 Editing the Teaser component - Feature Teaser / Informational Teaser